Sakina Jaffrey: Career

 At the age of 17, Jaffrey made her professional acting debut in the play Marie and Bruce by Wallace Shawn at the Public Theatre in New York City.

 She appeared with her father in the film Masala (1991) and with her mother in The Perfect Murder (1988).
 In 2002, she appeared in The Truth About Charlie starring Mark Wahlberg.
 Her children Cassius and Jamila appear with her in Raising Helen (2004).
-Jaffrey starred in the English-language U.S.-Indian drama film The Ode (2008).
+Jaffrey starred in the English-language American-Indian drama film The Ode (2008).

 She starred as Linda Vasquez, the White House Chief of Staff, in the Netflix series House of Cards (2013).
 In 2014, it was announced that she would be appearing in the second season of Fox's television series Sleepy Hollow as Leena Reyes, the new sheriff.

 From 2016 to 2018, she had a starring role in the NBC television series Timeless as Homeland Security Agent Denise Christopher.

 She also starred as Malini Soni in The Meyerowitz Stories, a 2017 comedy-drama film directed by Noah Baumbach and costarring Dustin Hoffman and Adam Sandler.